hendricwidjaja/T1A2-Portfolio/README.md

 Welcome to the documentation of Hendric Widjaja’s - T1A2: Portfolio Assignment.

+# Tech Stack
+The tech stack used to produce this portfolio includes the following:
+- Git
+- GitHub
+- Visual Studio Code
+- Figma
+- Canva
+- HTML
+- CSS

 # Quick Links

 Please use the links below to access the Portofolio Website & respective GitHub Repository: